What Clothes Can Be Dry Cleaned

 That said, dry cleaning doesn’t always remove foul odors, particularly those caused by sweat.
 The stains will lift but the scent will remain, so you will need to find other alternatives.

 You may be surprised to learn that some items with DRY CLEAN ONLY tags are anything but.
+Dry clean only clothes can sometimes fool even the best of us.
 This is one of those times the tag is just a suggestion—one worth ignoring.
 Yeah, we said it.
 Remember, manufacturers are only required to list one method for cleaning on clothing.
 They usually just choose the one that is most recommended to clean and maintain the item.

 Not every textile can be sent to the dry cleaners.
 Machine washable fabrics also do not need to go to the dry cleaners.
 Of course, that raises a lot of questions like “Can you dry clean rayon?” or “Is nylon machine washable?”.